-Supreme Court Rules That World Bank Can Be Sued
+U.S. Supreme Court Rules That World Bank Can Be Sued

 The World Bank can be sued when its overseas investments go awry.
 And so can some other international organizations.